Dimdivanov/Rave-Realm/README.md

 ## Features

--   **Easy Ticket Purchase:** Streamlined process for users to buy tickets for various events.
+-   **Easy Ticket Purchase:** Streamlined process for users to buy tickets.
--   **Event Creation:** Event organizers can create events, specifying stages, artists, and ticket details.
+-   **Stage Creation:** Stage organizers can create event, specifying stages, artists, and ticket details.
 -   **Community Building:** Connects individuals with similar music interests, helping them find and attend events together.
 -   **Pre-loaded Data:** The platform comes with pre-loaded data to ensure a smooth user experience from the start.